KylePinkerton/Concentration-Game/README.md

 A file, example_runs.txt, is provided as an example to show the proper execution of the program.

-During the execution of the program, the player can choose between the following two options, depending on how they would like to play the game:
+During the execution of the program, the player can choose between the following two options, depending on how they would like to play the concentration game:

 (1) To have a rigorous deck, and thus board, generated automatically for them.